superfly/dns-help/providers/google-domains.md

  2. Scroll down to find the "Synthetic records" section.
 Create a new synthetic record using the following information:

   - Choose "Subdomain forward" from the drop down box.
-  - In the "Subdomain" input field, type the a single `@` symbol.
+  - In the "Subdomain" input field, type a single `@` symbol.
   - For the "Destination URL", put your Fly Edge App URL.
 E.g. `https://vapid-hedgehog-4710.edgeapp.net`
   - Choose appropriate [redirect options](https://support.google.com/domains/answer/4522141#moreoptions) for your use case.
+Themost common option to choose is "Enable SSL"

 ![Google Domains - Create a Synthetic Record](./screenshots/google-domains/google-domains-create-synthetic-forwarding-record.png "Google Domains - Create a Synthetic Record")

-3. You may need to wait up to 24 hours for your certificate to be created, however many times it's just a matter of minutes:
+3. You may need to wait up to 24 hours for your certificate to be created, however it often only takes a few minutes:

 ![Google Domains - TLS certificate is being created](./screenshots/google-domains/google-domains-synthetic-forwarding-record-tls-warning.png "Google Domains - TLS certificate is being created")

-Your domain should now be forwarding both HTTP and HTTPS requests to your Fly Edge App!
+Assuming you chose "Enable SSL", your domain should now be forwarding both HTTP and HTTPS requests to your Fly Edge App!